aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/markdownsaveoptions/_index.md

 ```

 Specifies the folder for temporary files used when saving to a DOC or DOCX file.
-By default this property is  null  and no temporary files are used.
+By default, this property is  null  and no temporary files are used.

 **Returns:**
 java.lang.String - The corresponding java.lang.String value.